Items marked “In Stock” ship Monday, 7/6.Items marked “In Stock” ship Monday, 7/6.

 Basketball Size Chart: What size basketball should a player use?

-29.5" Basketballs
+29.5" (Size 7) Basketballs

 Men and boys ages 15 years old and older use basketballs that measure 29.5" in circumference and weigh 22 ounces.
 29.5" basketballs are also referred to as "official size" or "size 7" basketballs.
 Men's leagues such as the NBA, college and high school use 29.5" basketballs.
 For boys, a 29.5" basketball should be used for ages 15+.

-28.5" Basketballs
+28.5" (Size 6) Basketballs

 Women, girls ages 12+, and boys ages 12-14 use basketballs that measure 28.5" in circumference and weigh 20 ounces.
 28.5" basketballs are also referred to as "intermediate" or "size 6" balls.
 Women's leagues including the WNBA, college and high school use 28.5" basketballs.
 Girls in 12+ leagues and middle school boys (ages 12-14) also use 28.5" basketballs.

-27.5" Basketballs
+27.5" (Size 5) Basketballs

 It is recommended that boys and girls ages 9 to 11 use basketballs that measure 27.5" in circumference and weigh 17 ounces.
 27.5" basketballs are also referred to as "junior" or "size 5" balls.
 The 27.5" circumference is the most common ball size used in youth basketball leagues.

-25.5" Basketballs
+25.5" (Size 4) Basketballs

 Boys and girls ages 5 to 8 are recommended to use basketballs that measure 25.5" in circumference and weigh 14 ounces.
 25.5" basketballs are also referred to as "rookie" or "size 4" basketballs.

-Why Is Using The Proper Basketball Size Important?
+Why Using the Proper Basketball Size Matters

 How Much Air Pressure Should A Basketball Have?